|Body Type||:||Folding Strut|

 Art Deco Credentials

-- produced during the main Art Deco period
+- Designed in the main Art Deco period.

 - Bakelite body